dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 In data mesh, each business domain is responsible for its data as a product.
 This is the same goal that dbt Mesh facilitates by enabling organizations to break down large, monolithic data projects into smaller, domain-specific dbt projects.
 Each team or domain can independently develop, maintain, and share its data models, fostering a decentralized data environment.

-dbt Mesh also enhances the interoperability and reusability of data across different domains, a key aspect of the Data Mesh philosophy.
+dbt Mesh also enhances the interoperability and reusability of data across different domains, a key aspect of the data mesh philosophy.
 By allowing cross-project references and shared governance through model contracts and access controls, dbt Mesh ensures that while data ownership is decentralized, there is still a governed structure to the overall data architecture.

 </detailsToggle>